 Data Interpretation IssuesThe CDC Perinatal Mortality Surveillance System and the data presented here include pregnancy-related deaths during pregnancy and up to 365 days after the end of a pregnancy.
-The World Health Organization defines maternal death as the death of a woman while pregnant or within 42 days of termination of pregnancy, from a pregnancy-related cause.
-Care should be taken to clarify whether data are based on a 42 day or 365 day time period, and whether data refer to pregnancy-related deaths or pregnancy-associated deaths.
+The World Health Organization and Healthy People 2030 define maternal death as the death of a woman while pregnant or within 42 days of the end of a pregnancy, from a pregnancy-related cause.
+Care should be taken to clarify whether data are based on a 42 day or 365 day time period and whether data refer to pregnancy-related deaths or pregnancy-associated deaths.

 Why Is This Important?Approximately 700 women die each year in the United States as a result of pregnancy or delivery complications (CDC).
-The death of a woman during pregnancy, during or after delivery is a tragedy for her family and for society as a whole.
+The death of a woman during pregnancy, delivery, or after delivery is a tragedy for her family and for society as a whole.
 Surveillance of maternal mortality identifies ways to improve the health, health behaviors, and health care of women before, during, and after pregnancy.
 Surveillance also identifies gaps in the health care system, social services, health care access, and the quality of prenatal and postnatal care.

 Healthy People Objective MICH-5:Reduce the rate of maternal mortality